arteeh/pinetime/README.md

 This app is used to customize your watch and connect to your phone with Bluetooth.
 The app shows a list (similar to the current menu_tiles, except every item in the list has an icon if possible) of all the settings in which you can scroll up and down.

-Settings are stored by storing variables in flash, so that the settings are not lost on reboot.
-(Does RIOT have a feature for this?)
+Settings are stored by placing variables in flash, so that the settings are not lost on reboot.
 You could also do without since smartwatches are very rarely rebooted, but it can be a bummer to turn on your watch after it died and you see all your favourite apps and settings set up wrong.

-Below is every useful setting I can think of.
+Below is every useful setting + its mockup that I can think of.

 ##### Brightness

 ![Brightness setting mockup](design/mockup-settings-brightness.png)

-Front end:
-- On tap, increase the brightness (or set it to low if currently high)
-- On button press, return to Settings
-- Draw some kind of visualization (maybe with the battery icon) to indicate the current brightness (and update it on press)

-Back end:
-- On tap, call setBrightness().
-The parameter you give it is (settingGetBrightness()+1) (or if it's 3, do -2).
+Change the brightness of the screen.
+On tap, the brightness changes (LOW->MID, MID->HIGH, HIGH->LOW).

 ##### Bluetooth